|Site Design & Written Content (exclusive of quoted material) copyright @ by Kathryne Kennedy, All Rights Reserved

 them from rattling.

-only because of his...connection with the scepters.
-An old prime minister for the king, Sir Robert
+because of his...connection with the scepters.
+An old prime minister for the king, Sir Robert Walpole,

-Walpole, created this storage place for the Rebellion years ago, when he began to smuggle the
+created this storage place for the Rebellion years ago, when he began to smuggle the children who

 Wales.
 The once-leader of the Rebellion thought it safer to store records and enchanted artifacts